Avaiga/taipy-doc/docs/knowledge_base/tips/colab_with_ngrok/index.md

 category: tips
 type: code
 data-keywords: gui notebook deployment
-short-description: Share on the Internet your Taipy Application created on Google Colab using Ngrok.
+short-description: Share your Taipy application created with Google Colab on the Internet using Ngrok.
 img: colab_with_ngrok/Sharing_Taipy_Ngrok_1.png
 ---
 For people who want to create strong graphical interfaces without needing to be an expert in GUI